Nocturnus

-Nocturnus, currently Nocturnus AD, is a Florida death metal band formed in Tampa, Florida, in 1987 by the drummer and vocalist Mike Browning (ex–Morbid Angel).
+Nocturnus, currently Nocturnus AD, was a Florida death metal band formed in 1987 in Tampa, Florida by vocalist and drummer Mike Browning (ex–Morbid Angel).

 History

 Formation

-Nocturnus was formed in 1987 by drummer and vocalist Mike Browning following the breakup of his old band, Incubus.
-The band was formed by Browning, former Incubus guitarist Gino Marino, and former Agent Steel bassist Richard Bateman.
-The band eventually began working on material and added a second guitarist, Vincent Crowley.
-This first lineup recorded one self-titled demo in 1987.
-Crowley quit (going on to form Acheron) and was replaced by then-unknown 18-year-old guitar prodigy Mike Davis, who was also Marino's cousin.
-Bateman quit shortly afterward to join Nasty Savage.
+Drummer and vocalist Mike Browning formed Nocturnus in 1987, following the breakup of his old band, Incubus.
+The band consisted of Browning, former Incubus guitarist Gino Marino, and former Agent Steel bassist Richard Bateman.
+The band began working on material and added second guitarist Vincent Crowley.
+This lineup recorded a self-titled demo in 1987.
+Crowley quit (going on to form Acheron) and was replaced with Marino's cousin Mike Davis.
+Bateman quit to join Nasty Savage.

-Nocturnus added new bassist Jeff Estes and a keyboard player, Louis Panzer, in 1988.
-Panzer's addition made the band unique in the death metal scene and provided the band with an atmosphere that enhanced their increasingly science fiction–themed lyrical content and image.
+Nocturnus added bassist Jeff Estes and keyboard player Louis Panzer in 1988.
+Panzer's addition made the band unique in the death metal scene.
+He provided an atmosphere that enhanced their science fiction–themed lyrics and image.
 This lineup put out the Science of Horror demo.
-In 1989, Marino quit and was replaced by Davis's long-time friend and neighbor Sean McNenney.
-As both Davis and McNenney were highly technical players, their very fast and often dueling guitar solos became another focal point of the band.
+In 1989, Marino quit and was replaced with Sean McNenney.
+Davis's and McNenney's fast, highly technical dueling guitar solos became a focal point of the band.

 The Key

-In 1989, thanks in large part to Mike Davis's friendship with Morbid Angel guitarist Trey Azagthoth, the band signed to Earache Records.
-The band recorded their debut album, The Key, with Tom Morris and released the album in 1990.
-The album, filled with a unique occult-meets-sci-fi concept (a blend of Browning and Davis's influences, respectively), virtuoso guitar pyrotechnics and space-age-ish keyboards, managed to become a death metal hit, spawning tracks such as "Standing In Blood" and "BC/AD (Before Christ/After Death)".
-The album also featured backing vocals by Massacre vocalist Kam Lee.
-70,000 copies have been worldwide.
+In 1989, thanks to Davis's friendship with Morbid Angel guitarist Trey Azagthoth, the band signed to Earache Records.
+The band recorded their debut album, The Key, with Tom Morris, and released the album in 1990.
+The album was characterized by an occult/sci-fi concept that blended Browning's and Davis's influences, guitar pyrotechnics, and space-age-ish keyboards.
+It became a death metal hit and spawned tracks such as "Standing In Blood" and "BC/AD (Before Christ/After Death)".
+The album featured backing vocals by Massacre vocalist Kam Lee.
+70,000 copies have been sold worldwide.

-During the recording of The Key, Jeff Estes developed an alcohol addiction that negatively affected his bass-playing skills, and Mike Davis ended up playing much of the bass on the album.
-Estes was fired shortly after and was replaced by Jim O'Sullivan.
-With O'Sullivan on board, the band toured for The Key in 1991 in support of Bolt Thrower before embarking on the Grindcrusher tour with Morbid Angel, Napalm Death, and Godflesh.
-O'Sullivan was fired immediately following the tours.
+During the recording of The Key, Estes developed an alcohol addiction that affected his bass playing.
+Davis played much of the bass on the album instead.
+Estes was fired and replaced with Jim O'Sullivan, with whom the band toured for The Key in 1991 in support of Bolt Thrower, before embarking on the Grindcrusher tour with Morbid Angel, Napalm Death, and Godflesh.
+O'Sullivan was fired following the tours.